Weekly creative writing studios: A relaxing accepting space for writers and creatives of all styles and experiences

 Follow us:

-Studio #3 18 July 2026
+Studio #3: 18 July 2026 14:00-16:00 (Japan time) Online

-This creative writing studio led by Brian Wood-Koiwa, co-founder of Urban Writing Haus creative writing studios; author of the UrbanWeird serial novels Flowers Wilt, Weeds Thrive and Conspiracy of False Citizens; and literary and technical editor and coach.
+This creative writing studio is led by Brian Wood-Koiwa, co-founder of Urban Writing Haus creative writing studios; author of the UrbanWeird serial novels Flowers Wilt, Weeds Thrive and Conspiracy of False Citizens; and literary and technical editor and coach.
 He is also a photo walk guide here in Tokyo. urbanweird.com

 Meet Your Hosts